 Eat in harmony with nature and in harmony with your values

 Whenever possible, choose foods that are produced in a way that respects the health of: the environment, the farmers, the animals, the cooks, and the eaters.
 This will look different for everyone and that’s okay!

 Discover the foods that make your unique body thrive and feel powerful

-There is no one “best” diet.
-In fact, there are 7 billion best diets for the 7 billion unique individuals who make up this world.
+Your personal eating pattern should be adaptable and flexible to the nuances of your life, and address all facets of your health in a balanced way.
 Continue this discovery process of what works best for you for the rest of your life as you change and grow.
 Trust your own body and listen to its wisdom.

 Remember there is no such thing as a “perfect diet”

 Use food to spread joy not judgement

 People are not defined or ranked by their eating habits, so let’s lose the labels and the idolization.
 Abandon rules, guilt, shame, deprivation, and obsession.
 Relax and don’t take food so seriously!

 Before you fill your belly, fill your heart with gratitude for everything that brought your food onto your plate.
 What a great gift we are given to nourish ourselves with delicious food every day.

 Good food is best when it’s shared.
 Food is something universal to all people, not just in terms of survival.
 It a language that we can all understand and appreciate.
 Share the acts of cooking and eating with others as an expression of love, care, gratitude, celebration, support, and community.